Nuthouse01/MinesweeperSolver/MinesweeperProject/readme.txt

 The game always begins with at least 1 guess (either r# or z# or ^#), this IS included in the string, but not in other places that count guesses.

-s# and m# represent the *total number of cells* cleared/flagged in those stages... all other keys represent the *number of actions* taken, if it clears a zero and reveals more than 1 cell, its NOT reflected there.
+s# and t# represent the *total number of cells* cleared/flagged in those stages... all other keys represent the *number of actions* taken, if it clears a zero and reveals more than 1 cell, its NOT reflected there.

-X		game lost after preceeding action(X is shown on the field printout where it uncovered a mine) W		game won after preceeding action s#		number of cells flagged/revealed in single-cell logic m#		number of cells flagged/revealed in multi-cell logic r#		number of consecutive random guesses made z#		number of consecutive "cheaty" zero-guesses made, only until solver can solve something ^#		number of consecutive smart-guesses made
+X		game lost after preceeding action(X is shown on the field printout where it uncovered a mine) W		game won after preceeding action s#		number of cells flagged/revealed in single-cell logic t#		number of cells flagged/revealed in two-cell logic r#		number of consecutive random guesses made z#		number of consecutive "cheaty" zero-guesses made, only until solver can solve something ^#		number of consecutive smart-guesses made
-O#		number of cells smartguess algorithm found to be guaranteed clear/flag during chain optimization
+M#		number of cells flagged/revealed in multi-cell logic when optimizing the chain before
-		(this uses an improved version of multi-cell logic) A#		number of cells smartguess alg found to be a perfect solution to one of the chains (explained somewhere below, its kinda complicated)
+			a smartguess (this uses an improved version of two-cell logic) A#		number of cells smartguess alg found to be a perfect solution to one of the chains (explained somewhere below, its kinda complicated)